Meteony/Project.OLED-ENGG1330/readme.md

-Huge shout-out to everyone who participated (me).

-Thank you for visiting the repo page of 'Project OLED"'!
+Thank you for visiting the archived repo of 'Project OLED"'!
 This is a terminal-ui action-puzzle python mini-game presented proudly by me and my dearest teammates.
 Made as a group project submission for a programming course that I took (ENGG1330, fyi) BUT the game itself is very playable and complete (and quite fun if you ask me).